Patient education: Bee and insect stings (Beyond the Basics)

 Severe allergic reaction treatment — Severe allergic reactions are a medical emergency that can lead to death if not treated quickly.
 If you develop any symptoms of anaphylaxis, you need to get emergency care as soon as possible.
 When possible, ask someone else to call for emergency care (call 911 in the United States).

-- Dangerous complications may occur (eg, you may stop breathing) on the way to the hospital, which would increase the chances of having a motor vehicle accident.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+●Dangerous complications may occur (eg, you may stop breathing) on the way to the hospital, which would increase the chances of having a motor vehicle accident.
+(See "Patient education: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)

 The first and most important treatment for a severe allergic reaction is a shot of epinephrine.
-Epinephrine is available by prescription in prefilled syringes, called epinephrine autoinjectors.
+Epinephrine is available by prescription in prefilled syringes called epinephrine autoinjectors.
 Instructions for using epinephrine are available in a separate article.
-(See "Patient information: Use of an epinephrine autoinjector (Beyond the Basics)".)
+(See "Patient education: Use of an epinephrine autoinjector (Beyond the Basics)".)

 AM I ALLERGIC TO STINGS?